sizzleai/LLMKT/Readme.md

 Our data inherits the terms of use of CMU datashop (https://pslcdatashop.web.cmu.edu/Terms).

 # Running environment.
 We conducted this experiment on an M3 MacBook Pro with 36GB of shared memory.
+The experiments were conducted only once with the seed fixed on the code, and the seeds were not optimized for better results.